bahlo/discord-retention-bot/README.md

 It might take a while the first time, but it will get faster.

 ## It's not deleting the messages of a channel
-Make sure the bot has access to that channel in the Discord application.
+Make sure the bot has access to that channel in the Discord application and the following permissions:
+* Read Text Channels & See Voice Channels
+* Manage Messages
+* Read Message History